Double machine learning to estimate the effects of multiple treatments and their interactions: DML interactive model to estimate ATE of multi-valued regimens

-To mitigate the limitations of the previous estimators, a doubly robust approach combines both outcome and propensity score models, which ensures the estimate is consistent if either model is correctly specified.
-This estimator, referred to as Augmented Inverse Probability Weighting (AIPW) estimator \citep{robins1995analysis, bang2005doubly} is given by:
+To mitigate the limitations of the previous estimators, a doubly robust approach combines both outcome and propensity score models \citep{robins1995analysis, bang2005doubly}, which ensures the estimate is consistent if either model is correctly specified.
+This estimator for multi-valued regimens is given by:

-The first part, $[\hat{g}(r = b, \bm{X}) - \hat{g}(r = c, \bm{X})\big]$, is the difference between the estimated outcomes using the outcome models for $b$-th and $c$-th regimens.
-The latter part resembles the IPW approach; however, instead of weighting the outcomes, it weights the residuals.

-Similar to Section \ref{sec: DML PLR}, we use machine learning methods to estimate $m$ and $g$, and the estimating equation from \eqref{eq: DML IRM estimand} satisfies the Neyman orthogonal condition, which overcomes the regularization bias; cross-fitting is used to prevent overfitting bias.
-For both $b$-th and $c$-th regimen, we fit $m$ and $g$ on $K-1$ folds of the training data and obtain estimates $\hat{m}$ and $\hat{g}$ on the held-out data.
-Finally, we aggregate estimates $\hat{m}$ and $\hat{g}$ from all folds and use equation \eqref{eq: DML IRM estimand} to estimate $\widehat{ATE}_{bc}$.
+The estimating equation from \eqref{eq: DML IRM estimator} satisfies the Neyman orthogonal condition.
+Similar to Section \ref{sec: DML PLR}, we use machine learning methods to estimate $m$ and $g$ with cross-fitting.
 The Algorithm \ref{algo: DML IRM} summarizes the whole procedure.